robotics-4-all/xmasdsl/README.md

 	}
 }
 ```
+`Note`: This block will be executed `10` times.

 ## Commands

 ### 1. SetPixelColor

-This function sets the color of a specified pixel range for a given time DURATION(milliseconds).
-If MAINTAIN is set to `true`, the pixels will retain their color until changed again.
-MAINTAIN defaults to `true`.
+This function sets the color of the specified pixel range for a given time `DURATION` (milliseconds).
+If `MAINTAIN` is set to `true`, the pixels will retain their color until changed again. `MAINTAIN` defaults to `true`.

 ```
 SetPixelColor(RANGE, COLOR, DURATION, MAINTAIN=true)